-This study involves audio and video recording.
-If you do not agree to be recorded, you CANNOT take part in the study.
+This study involves optional audio and video recording as part of an interview at month 4 or month 12 and during other interactions with the coach.
+If you do not agree to be recorded, you CAN take part in the study, but not in the interviews and interactions with your coach will be limited to email.